Natalie Portman Says Ashton Kutcher Made 3 Times More Than Her For 'No Strings Attached'

 While the entertainment industry’s brightest stars see paychecks in the millions, Portman’s example demonstrates how the gender pay gap haunts women throughout their careers.
 The explanation also sheds light on a payment structure within the entertainment industry that seems to do a good job at keeping that pay difference frighteningly intact.

-She later added, “Compared to men, in most professions, women make 80 cents to the dollars.
+She later added, “Compared to men, in most professions, women make 80 cents to the dollar.
 In Hollywood we are making 30 cents to the dollar.”

 Issues surrounding Hollywood’s wage disparity were made public when hacked emails from Sony revealed actor Jennifer Lawrence was paid less than her male costars for her work on “American Hustle.”
 Lawrence has since become a vocal advocate for equal pay.